almachelouche/middleman/content/email/AU/Welcome/013 Template Refresh/welcome_escape.md

 	image1 = '''au_edm1_owner-app2_20170629'''

 	title2 = '''Get Accessorised'''
-	copy2 = '''Take your Escape to the next level with Ford Genuine Accessories, designed to seamlessly integrate with your Escape.''' cta2a_text = '''Discover Accessories'''
+	copy2 = '''Take your Escape to the next level with Ford Genuine Accessories, designed to seamlessly integrate with your Escape.<br />&nbsp;''' cta2a_text = '''Discover Accessories'''
 	cta2a_url = '''https://www.ford.com.au/suv/escape/accessories/ambiente-ecoboost-petrol-awd/'''
 	cta2a_link_name = '''accessory'''